How Iron Twists through Everyday Life

 Iron & Transportation

 Iron is naturally abundant and pliable.
-It is also a metal which is both resilient and easily recycled.
+It is also a metal that is both resilient and easily recycled.
 For these reasons, this metal is in most vehicles.

 Iron & Home

-Naturally, it is a abundant and strong metal.
+Naturally, it is an abundant and strong metal.
 This means that it can frequent use and home life without risking damage or incident during a move.

 For this reason, it remains a useful material for appliances like refrigerators, washing machines, and stoves, especially when there is a need to keep them cheap.
 You can find it in bulk in almost any home.

-These appliances easily recycle and upcycle, making the industry of making house highly reliant on this metal.
+These appliances easily recycle and upcycle, making the industry of making houses highly reliant on this metal.

 Iron & Industry